Cruise Ship Profiles

 seabourn cruise ship photo courtesy of Seabourn

 Seabourn’s highly inclusive onboard experience provides an array of thoughtful enhancements to shipboard and shoreside services called Signature Delights that add luxury and value for guests aboard the three 208-guest Yachts of Seabourn.
-Signature Delights include complimentary service of spirits and wines including French champagne throughout every cruise; award-winning cuisine designed by celebrity chef Charlie Palmer and served in the ships’ open-seating Restaurants; free Massage Moments for guests on deck; indulgent Pure Pampering therapeutic bathing selections from Molton Brown and an Exclusively Seabourn complimentary shore experience on every cruise.
+Signature Delights include complimentary service of spirits and wines including French champagne throughout every cruise, award-winning cuisine designed by celebrity chef Charlie Palmer and served in the ships’ open-seating Restaurants, free Massage Moments for guests on deck, indulgent Pure Pampering therapeutic bathing selections from Molton Brown and an Exclusively Seabourn complimentary shore experience on every cruise.

 Specifications